eth-vaw-glaciology/course-101-0250-00/src/logistics.md

 Homework **due date will be Wednesday 23h59 CET** every following week (8 days) to allow for Q&A during the following in-class exercise session.

-All homework assignments can be carried out by groups of two.
-However, **note that every student has to hand in a personal version of the homework**.

 > ➡ Check out the [Homework](/homework) page for an overview on expected hand-in and deadlines.

 ### Submission